 We start by collecting data on bank recapitalizations in European countries that experienced significant bank distress during the recent global financial crisis.
 To be able to control for the level of distress of recapitalized banks, we match the recapitalized banks with market implied capital shortfall data provided by Acharya, Engle, and Richardson (2012); the latter limits the sample to publicly traded banks.
 With our empirical setup, we can investigate the effect of recapitalizations only on banks that are publicly traded at the time just before they are intervened.
 It is, however, not necessary for the banks to be publicly traded after the intervention.
-In addition to the recapitalized banks, our sample includes banks that were not recapitalized and were publicly traded sometime during the period of 2000 to 2013 in countries where at least one publicly traded bank was recapitalized during that period.
-Finally, we combine the data on recapitalizations and capital shortfalls with bank balance sheet and other data from Bureau van Dijk BankScope database.
-We begin this section by describing the data on bank recapitalizations.
-Subsequently, we provide variable definitions and discuss some descriptive statistics.
+In addition to the recapitalized banks, our sample includes banks that were not recapitalized and were publicly traded sometime during the period of 2000 to 2013 in countries where at least one publicly traded

-&lt;sup>5 Market value of total assets MVTA is computed as the sum of market value of equity and book value of total liabilities.
+5 Market value of total assets MVTA is computed as the sum of market value of equity and book value of total liabilities.

-&lt;sup>6 In addition to most of the EU member states these include Iceland, Russia, Switzerland and Ukraine.
+6 In addition to most of the EU member states these include Iceland, Russia, Switzerland and Ukraine.

-&lt;sup>7The data are available on their website http://vlab.stern.nyu.edu at monthly frequency from 2000 onwards.
+7The data are available on their website http://vlab.stern.nyu.edu at monthly frequency from 2000 onwards.